The Last Light of the Sun: Plot

-Bern's team of mercenaries attack Anglcyn but are defeated by Aeldred's professional army.
-Bern and Thorkell have a brief reunion, but Bern rejoins the Erlings in a new quest to kill Brynn ap Hwyll and regain a famous sword.
+Bern's team of mercenaries attack an Anglcyn fort under Ivarr's direction, but are defeated by Aeldred's professional army following Ivarr's killing of a powerful Earl and friend of Aeldred's who they had originally intended to ransom.
+Bern and Thorkell have a brief reunion, but Bern rejoins the Erlings in a new quest to kill Brynn ap Hwyll and regain Volgansson's sword, at Ivarr's urging, though he is primarily motivated by sadism, desiring to blood eagle Brynn and his family for his own amusement while intending to use the cover of avenging his grandfather.
+However, Brand, the leader of the mercenaries, kills Ivarr for his trickery before they set out.

 Once the Erlings arrive in Cyngael, they find themselves outnumbered and their fate is decided in a contest of single combat.
 Thorkell offers himself as the champion of the Cyngael and is slain in an act of sacrifice for his son.
 Prompted by Thorkell's final words, the Erlings depart and once again change course to loot an undefended monastery in a southern land.
-They return to Jormsviking with great wealth.
+They return to Jormsvik with great wealth.
+Bern later leaves the mercenary company, intending to settle down on Rabady and marries the slave girl, herself now a seer for the island's new governor, who helped him escape.

-After the combat Alun uses the sword of Ivarr's grandfather to kill the souls of mortals that had been taken as the faerie-queen's lovers and later discarded, including the soul of his own brother Dai.
-Alun's relationship with the faerie ends.
+After the combat, Alun uses Volgansson's sword to kill the souls of mortals that had been taken as the faerie-queen's lovers and later discarded, including the soul of Dai.
+Alun's relationship with the faerie ends and he later marries Aeldred's younger daughter, while Aeldred's son seeks to marry Brynn's daughter.

-Throughout the novel references are made towards the slow but steady growth of civilization as kingdoms are built, the wilderness is pushed back and it is revealed that even the most lawless places such as Jormsviking will eventually fall under the sway of a king.
-Most of the characters welcome the changes, which bring increased order and prosperity to their lands.
-The religion of Jad is strongly implied to play a civilizing role through its learned clerics and a shift towards a somewhat more restrained mentality.
+Throughout the novel references are made towards the slow but steady growth of civilization as kingdoms are built, the wilderness is pushed back and it is revealed that even the most lawless places such as Jormsvik will eventually fall under the sway of a king.